amolabs/docs/protocol.md

 - udc balance
     - key: `_account_address_`
     - value: JSON string `"_currency_"`
+- udc balance lock
+    - key: `_account_address_`
+    - value: JSON string `"_currency_"`
+    - UDC balance of an account cannot be lowered under this value via transfer tx.
+This lock value may be higher than the UDC balance of an account at the time of processing lock tx

 ### Merkle tree and app hash
 Although the internal state DB is composed of top-level data items and several